 Phil Scott, a contributor to Air & Space/Smithsonian for 20 years, is author of six books, including Hemingway’s Hurricane (McGraw-Hill, 2005).
 Fanatical about airplanes since he was 10, Scott moved to New York to write about flying in 1986.
 On Christmas Eve that year he received his license in Stormville, New York.
 Since then he’s also climbed Kilimanjaro, eaten lunch with the Foreign Legion in French Guiana, landed in the former Soviet Republic of Georgia less than two weeks after Russian troops pulled out, learned to ride a camel in Wadi Rum, got no sleep during night ops on the carrier John C. Stennis.
 And finally, he visited the motorcycle exhibition in the Guggenheim.

 Born and raised in northern England, Adam obtained degrees in modern history and museology from the University of Leeds, England and the University of St. Andrews, Scotland.
 Prior to relocating to the USA he managed the Scottish National Museum of Flight, located on a historic airfield near Edinburgh.
 While there, he learned to fly in a World War II Piper L-4.
 Adam worked for the Experimental Aircraft Association in Oshkosh from 2001 until 2012 where he oversaw the operation of the EAA AirVenture Museum, aircraft operations, youth education programs, membership programs, Chapters and publications.
 He also organized the program of features and attractions at the annual AirVenture fly-in.
-He recently joined AOPA as senior vice president of the Center to Advance the Pilot Community.
-The Center has been created to stop the slow, steady decline in the number of certificated pilots in the United States and seek ways to stimulate growth.
+He then joined AOPA as senior vice president of the Center to Advance the Pilot Community.
 Adam currently owns a Cessna 180 and a clipped-wing J-3 Cub, and is building a replica of a World War I Sopwith Pup using original plans.

 Lane Wallace is an internationally-known columnist for EAA’s Sport Aviation magazine, a correspondent for The Atlantic Monthly, and the founder and editor of no map. no guide. no limits., a website focused on taking a more adventurous, entrepreneurial, and passion-driven approach to life.
 She’s also written six books for NASA on flight and space exploration, a book for young people on flying and designing airplanes (published by EAA), and has worked as a writer and producer on a number of television and video projects.
 Her first airplane was a 1946 Cessna 120, but her current airplane is a 1977 Grumman Cheetah.